-When choosing initial antibiotics, doctors consider which bacteria are most likely present, which depends on where the infection started.
+When choosing initial antibiotics, doctors consider which bacteria are most likely present, depending on where the infection started.

 Generally, two or three antibiotics are given together to increase the chances of fighting bacteria, especially when the bacteria causing the infection is unknown.

-Later, when the test results are available, doctors can substitute the antibiotic that is most effective against the specific bacteria causing the infection.
+Later, when the test results are available, doctors can substitute the most effective antibiotic against the specific bacteria causing the infection.

 Patients with septic shock receive large amounts of intravenous fluid to increase the amount of fluid in the bloodstream and thus raise blood pressure.

-Oxygen is given through a mask, through nasal prongs, or through a breathing tube (endotracheal).
+Oxygen is given through a mask, nasal prongs, or a breathing tube (endotracheal).

 If necessary, a mechanical respirator (a machine that helps air in and out of the lungs) is used to aid breathing.